No passwords, No popups, No AI, No cost:

 January 19, 2011

-A. The way I found to remove heavy oxidation and stains on the wheels (I have Eagles 058's btw) is to get 000 grit steel wool [affil link on Amazon] and use a compound or aluminum polish.
+A. The way I found to remove heavy oxidation and stains on the wheels (I have Eagles 058's btw) is to get 000 grit this on eBay or Amazon [affil links] and use a compound or aluminum polish.
 The polish will turn black as you are doing it.
 I had to do a set of 8 rims.
 The 1st 4 I did with the Powerball and it took me a week.
 The 2nd set of 4 only took me about an hour or so.
 Use heavy amounts of the compound or polish when using the steel wool.
 Remember "000" grit.
 This is the same grit for wheels.
 If you get "0000" it won't work as it's too fine.
 "00" will be too rough.
 After you've done the whole wheel, make sure to remove all excess polish from the wheel with a microfiber towel.
 THEN, use your choice of polish with a buffer ball of your choice on your drill.
 Most cordless drills don't have the speed and don't last long enough so use a corded drill with multiple speeds.
 You won't believe how intense they shine after doing this.
 Good luck to everyone!

 Lyon Prinston